anselm/social-knowledge-service/packages/bus/README.md

-# bus
+# BUS

 Bus implements a variation on a pub-sub architecture with these qualities:

-- a single method or interface packages up the entire request including the pattern to match - this is more flexible since the pattern doesn't have to be baked into the source code explicitly.
+- a single method or interface packages up the entire request including the pattern to match - right now bus has one method bus.event().

+- this approach allows entire collections of observers and events to be loaded up from separate files - in turn this allows declarative collections of events - and forms a way to build systems out of parts as a whole.

 ## Usage

-### Basic Example
+### Basic Observer (observe everything)

 ```typescript
 import { Bus } from '@social/bus';